 - Fill the pit with soil you dug out enriched with 10% by volume home-made compost or soil conditioner.
 Alternatively, refill with loam-based John Innes No 3 compost.
 Firm and level, make sure you leave 2.5-5cm (1-2in) watering rim.

 - Plant your tree and firm, then water in.
 Plant no deeper than the plant was in the original pot

 Burying a large sturdy container 50-60cm (20in-2ft) wide and deep with drainage holes is also an option.
 As with the lined planting pit the container should protrude 2.5-5cm (1-2in) above the ground.
 Fill the bottom of the container with 5-10cm (2-4in) of crocks or rubble.
 Smaller pots would be prone to drying and too restrictive for reliable cropping.

-Figs are well suited to container cultivation.
-The container by definition automatically restricts roots.
+Figs are well-suited to container cultivation.
+The container by definition automatically restricts the plant's roots.

 Plant in a large pot, at least 45cm (18in) diameter, filled with gritty compost (John Innes No 3 with 20 percent extra grit by volume).
 If starting with a smaller plant pot up gradually, from smaller to larger pot sizes over a number of growing seasons.

 Repot about every three to five years when dormant (leafless) in winter.
 Once the final size of the pot is reached, remove about twenty per cent of the compost and cut away larger roots from the outside of the rootball.
 Pot up in the same pot filling the gaps with fresh growing medium.

 Container grown figs need regular watering and feeding.
 During spring and summer feed every week.
 Alternate between a high potassium fertiliser such as tomato food and a general-purpose fertiliser.
 Water regularly; do not let the compost dry out.